-My conclusion is that, while each has their own profile and are nice in their own right, brandy is the best.
-That's my personal taste and brandy is probably the most traditional eggnog base - rum is right up there - and there are a few centuries to back me up.
+Our conclusion is that, while each has their own profile and are nice in their own right, brandy is the best.
+That's our personal taste and brandy is probably the most traditional eggnog base - rum is right up there and there are a few centuries to back me up.

 Unwilling to let whiskey off the hook because there is potential here, we later did another eggnog taste test.
 In this round, we pitted the original brandy and rum choices against both the sweeter bourbon of Maker's Mark and the spicy rye whiskey that is High West Double Rye.

 Whiskey, no matter which style, does make the most flavorful eggnog as the profile just pops out of the drink.
 The Maker's Mark profile led to an eggnog that is more in line with the brandy, it simply added that whiskey kick to the eggnog.
 It is quite tasty and I wouldn't hesitate to make this again.